vicchi/wp-biographia/readme.txt

 For example, if you want to display the Biography Box for all users of your blog who have a role of `author` you can use the `role` attribute plus the `author` attribute in *wildcard* mode to do this, along the lines of `[wp_biographia user="*" role="author"]`.

 Specifying an invalid role (`[wp_biographia user="*" role="foo"])` will result in no Biography Box being displayed.
-Specifying the `role` attribute without the `author` attribute in *wildcard* mode will have no effect.
+Specifying the `role` attribute without the `user` attribute in *wildcard* mode will have no effect.

 = The "prefix" Attribute =

-If the `prefix` attribute is omitted, which is the default, the Biography Box will be displayed with *Biography Prefix* text configured in *Settings/ WP Biographuia / Biography Box Content Settings* before the author's name.
+If the `prefix` attribute is omitted, which is the default, the Biography Box will be displayed with *Biography Prefix* text configured in *Settings/ WP Biographuia / Biography Box Content Settings* before the user's name.
 This can be overridden by using the `prefix` attribute, along the lines of `[wp_biographia prefix="All About"]`.

 = The "name" Attribute =

-If the `name` attribute is omitted, which is the default, the Biography Box will be displayed with the author's name as configured by *Author's Name* in *Settings / WP Biographia /Biography Box Content Settings*.
+If the `name` attribute is omitted, which is the default, the Biography Box will be displayed with the user's name as configured by *User's Name* in *Settings / WP Biographia /Biography Box Content Settings*.
 This can be overriden by supplying one of the following for the `name` attribute's argument:

 * `account-name`
 * `first-last-name`